A guide to human resource metrics

 - Data management options when calculating HR ROI

-What metrics do you need to track?
+What key metrics do you need to track?

 HR metrics help you:

-- Understand if HR initiatives are working
+- Understand if human resources initiatives are working

 - Spend your HR budget wisely